valdiman/PortlandHarborProject/README.md

 ## README file

-Portland Harbor Airborne PCB Project
+# Portland Harbor Airborne PCB Study
-This model simulates the concentration of congener-specific PCBs in both the aqueous and gas phases within laboratory-scale bioreactors containing PCB-contaminated sediment.
-The script incorporates experimental passive sampler measurements and uses a least-squares minimization approach to estimate congener-specific sampling rates for both passive samplers.

-Additionally, the model can simulate the reduction in volatile PCB release from sediment to air due to the presence of an aerobic PCB-degrading microorganism, with a known biotransformation rate for PCBs.
+The scripts presented here were developed to predict airborne PCB emissions from the waters of the Portland Harbor Superfund Site.
+These estimated emissions are then used as input sources in AERMOD to model the dispersion and concentrations of PCBs in the surrounding air of Portland.
+Additional scripts were developed to visualize the data through plots, build a distance-from-water model to predict airborne PCB concentrations, and analyze sample similarities using PCB congener profiles and cosine theta testing.

 SHARING/ACCESS/ATTRIBUTION LICENSE INFORMATION
 Licenses/restrictions: licensed under the 2-Clause BSD License - see the LICENSE file for details.

 General Information
-Deposit Title:
+Deposit Title: Portland Harbor Airborne PCB Study

-This README file was generated on July 7, 2025 by Andres Martinez.
+This README file was generated on August 1, 2025 by Andres Martinez.

 Contributor information: